Lauren Lane Easy Recipes

 • Blending One easy way to thicken soup is by blending part of it.
 To do this, take half of the soup, and blend until smooth (use caution when blending hot liquids; you can also use an immersion blender).
 Return the blended portion to the soup and stir before eating.

 Cream, I mean cream…delicious.
-But if you are lactose-intolerant or want to lighten things up, fear not; there are alternatives.
+But if you are lactose-intolerant or want to lighten things up, fear not; there are cream substitutes.

 • Evaporated milk is a canned, shelf-stable milk product with less water than regular milk.
 Thus, it’s thicker and creamier than milk and can be an easy lower-calorie alternative to heavy cream in some recipes.
 It may also be fortified with vitamin D and other nutrients.